top of page

 This PhD project focuses on the characterization of the impact along the shoreline of the wave field’s spatial variability induced by remarkable bathymetric heterogeneities such as a coastal submarine canyon.
 For that purpose, a phase-resolving numerical modeling tool will be deployed in the Capbreton area using the recent BARRACUDA Boussinesq-type code developed at the University of Pau.
 The model will have to be extended with a directional wavemaker for strongly variable boundary conditions, to provide a robust and realistic representation of the wave field as input for the computation over a large coastal segment.
 Taking benefit of the parallelization of the code on GPU, a large range of scenarios will be computed to characterize critical configurations in terms of wave run-up and the induced marine flooding along the shoreline, with a focus on the role of wave focusing and phase coherence mechanisms in the configurations.

 Advisor: Matthias Delpey, SUEZ - Rivage ProTech.
-For more info, click here.
+For more info and

 Fellow 4